Answers FAQ

 Salt FAQs

-- Which is higher in sodium: 8 ounces of tomato juice or 8 ounces of tomato soup?
+- Which has higher sodium: Tomato juice or tomato soup?

 - High-salt diets have been linked to what kinds of health problems?